 The Nova Scotia Supreme Court confirmed that polluters must clean up the contaminated site in Harrietsfield, N.S., that has left many residents without access to clean, safe drinking water of an acceptable quality for nearly a decade.

 Working with lawyers at East Coast Environmental Law, Ecojustice successfully represented community members Angela Zwicker, Marlene Brown and Melissa King in the two appeal proceedings launched by some of the companies ordered to clean up the contaminated site.
+(Nova Scotia Ltd v.
+Minister of the Environment, 2015 NSSC 137 and Nova Scotia Ltd. v.
+Minister of the Environment v.
+Brown et al., 2017 NSSC 67.)

 Since then, the government committed to providing drinking water treatment systems for some impacted homes in Harrietsfield.